 Ginkgo biloba can affect your cardiovascular system too.

 Ginkgo biloba side effects blood pressure drastically, which may cause either hypertension or hypotension.
 Apart from this, ginkgo biloba may also cause many serious cardiovascular issues, such as irregular heartbeats, widened blood vessels, heart palpitations, ischemia, stroke, cardiac arrest, and so on.

 6. Reduces Blood Sugar Levels

 Ginkgo biloba can alter the amount of insulin produced in the body and hinder the management of diabetes (4).
+Taking ginkgo along with diabetes medications might reduce the effect of these medications.
 So, make sure you closely monitor your blood sugar levels while taking ginkgo.

 7. Musculoskeletal Disorders